-See standing order 4d(viii) for the quorum of a committee or subcommittee meeting.
+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2 hours. - x All summons to Council Meetings will be sent electronically to the registered Councillor email. - y Notices of Council Meetings shall be published on the Council's website.
+- w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of (3) hours. - y All summons to Council meetings and agenda will be sent electronically.